jeffreykegler/hoonlint/misc/whitespace.md

   --
 ```

-* The head of BARCAB may be tightly joined or pseudo-joined.

-* There should be a vertical gap between the head and the battery.
+A BARCAB should consist of,
+in lexical order:

+* Its rune

+* A one stop horizontal gap,
+  or a equivalent pseudo-join.

+* Its head.

+* A vertical gap.
 The inter-comment column location of the vertical gap should
 be the anchor column and the pre-column should be undefined.

-* The battery column location should be the anchor column.
+* A battery, whose base column location should be the anchor column.

+* A vertical gap.
+The inter-comment column location of the vertical gap should
+be the anchor column and the pre-column should be undefined.

+* A HEPHEP, starting at the anchor column.

 ## BARKET

-From `arvo/sys/zuse.hoon`, lines 3975-4025
+*From `arvo/sys/zuse.hoon`, lines 3975-4025:*
 ```
     |^  |=(val/json (apex val ""))
     ::                                                  ::  ++apex:en-json:html